 Natural coastal protection

-According to Tonneijck, the involvement of the Indonesian government is very important.
-"The protection of mangroves and the Building with Nature concept must be embedded within the policy", says Tonneijck.
-"Thankfully, the Ministries of Maritime Affairs and Fisheries and Infrastructure and Housing (public partners in the project, ed.) are 100% behind the project.
-They are keen to learn from our method, and we are keen to learn from their experience.
-They are co-investors and have even built small dams of their own.
-This will allow them to continue the work once our project comes to an end."
+Government policy is also needed to help protect the mangroves through the Building with Nature programme.
+Tonneijck: “Luckily, the Ministries of Maritime Affairs & Fisheries and Infrastructure & Housing [public partners in the project, eds.] fully support the project.
+They are eager to learn from our method, and we are eager to learn from their experience.
+They are co-investors and have even built dams.
+This will enable them to continue the work on their own after our project has ended.”